How to print on glass permanently

 Learn more about UV ink primers for UV inkjet printers.

-The best inks for printing on glass
+The best inks for glass

 There are different types of ink for different printing equipment and target substrates.
 Boston Industrial Solutions, Inc., manufactures and offers the best ink for printing on glass substrates for both UV printing and screen and pad printing methods.